gongminmin/ImpulseDrive/Doc/PowerModule.md

 ![ZVS Circuit](Img/ZvsCircuit.png)

 It's also a finished board that can be found online.
 The output of this board is connected to a 4+4:8 toroid transformer, so that the oscillate can keep running meanwhile pumpping the power to the successor circuit.
+The core of a toroid transformer is a FT240-61 Ferrite core.

 ![ZVS Photo](Img/ZvsPhoto.jpg)